 Minimum inhibitory concentration (MIC) is determined when a patient does not respond to treatment thought to be adequate, relapses while being treated or when there is immunosuppression.

-Dilution methods can be carried out in 2 Ways
+Dilution methods can be carried out in 2 ways; broth dilution and agar dilution.

-Broth dilution testing allows the option of providing both quantitative (MIC) and qualitative (category interpretation) results.
-MIC can be helpful in establishing the level of resistance of a particular bacterial strain and can substantially affect the decision to use certain antimicrobial agents.
+Broth dilution testing allows providing both quantitative (MIC) and qualitative (category interpretation) results.
+MIC can help establish the level of resistance of a particular bacterial strain and can substantially affect the decision to use certain antimicrobial agents.

-Broth Dilution can again be performed by 2 ways
+Broth dilution can again be performed in 2 ways.

 - Preparation of antibiotic stock solution